ahithoyeboah/Taxi-Trip-Record-Analytics/README.md

-# Taxi-Trip-Record-Analytics
+# Taxi Trip Record Analytics
-## A Comprehensive Data Engineering Journey
+## A Comprehensive Data Engineering Journey with GCP

 <h1>Introduction</h1>
 The goal of this project is to perform data analytics on Taxi Trip data using various tools and technologies, including Python (Jupyter Notebook), GCP Storage,BigQuery, Looker Studio , Compute Instance and the Mage AI Data Pipeline Tool.